Montreal man sentenced to 18 years for buying African girl to use as sex slave

 - possession and distribution of child pornography (total of approximately three years)

-The Crown accepted the judge's ruling and told the court it intends to file a motion to label Villemaire a dangerous offender.
+Villemaire, who represented himself in court throughout the proceedings, pleaded guilty to four charges in September, but not to human trafficking or distributing child porn.
+Labelle found him guilty on both counts in February.

-He will serve the sexual exploitation and human trafficking sentences consecutively and will serve the child porn sentences concurrently for a total of 18 years, minus three years for time already served.
+Villemaire will serve the sexual exploitation and human trafficking sentences consecutively and will serve the child porn sentences concurrently for a total of 18 years, minus three years for time already served in pre-sentencing.

 The judge denied the defence's request for extra credit for time served due to the conditions in jail during the COVID-19 pandemic.

-The judge also barred him from using the internet and social media for 25 years and banned him in perpetuity from public places where children under 16 frequent.
+The judge also barred him from using the internet and social media for 25 years and banned him in perpetuity from public places where children under 16 frequent, such as playgrounds and swimming pools.

 He also is not allowed to make any contact with the victim during his sentence.